Friday, July 11, 2025

 God will let me look in triumph on my enemies.

-However, while David starts by not wishing for their death, the more he considers their lies and sinful words to more worked up he gets.
+However, while David starts by not wishing for their death, the more he considers their lies and sinful words, the more worked up he gets.
 Let's read this section together…

 Kill them not, lest my people forget;